jorik041/moneybuster/README.md

 Free or Open Source and they don't let you choose where to store your personal data.

-If you care about your privacy, using FOSS is not enough, services accessed by some software might use your personal data.
+If you care about your privacy, using FOSS is not enough, services accessed by some software might use or sell your personal data.